 Where to Stay & Eat

 Most visitors to Monteverde choose to lodge in Santa Elena, as it's central and features the most accommodations.
 It's also ideal if you don't have a car, as the downtown area is walkable.
 Know that most lodging options anywhere in and around Santa Elena are going to be more rustic than the luxury resorts found on the coast, and few places offer air-conditioned rooms.
+Still, you'll find plenty of cozy boutique lodgings and luxury lodges in Monteverde, plus several comfortable standard hotels for the budget-minded.

 If you plan on staying in Santa Elena, consider one of the many B&Bs in town.
 Mar Inn and Eddy's Place are two solid options that will make you feel right at home.
 If you want to stay closer to the reserve, and don't mind splurging on a bit of luxury, try the Hotel Belmar.
 With its wood design, you'll feel like you're staying in a Viennese chalet.
 It promotes sustainability and features a farm-to-table restaurant.
 The killer mountain views and on-site brewery are nothing to scoff at either.